Making Tablets - The Right Tools for the jobPrint

 - Tooling design options

-- Usage of the encyclopedia of pharmaceutical technology can help one determine the tooling options available.
-Doomed punch heads can lower the concentrated stress inflicted and prolong the service life of the tools
+- The encyclopedia of pharmaceutical technology may also be a source of useful information on the available tooling options.
+Domed punch heads, for example, can lower the concentrated stress inflicted on the punches and prolong the service life of the tools